Arnold-n/P1P2MQTT/SerialProtocol.md

 - W\<hex data\> Write packet (max 32 bytes) (no 0x prefix should be used for the hex bytes; hex bytes may be concatenated or separated by white space)
 - Vx Sets reading mode verbose off/on
-- Tx sets new delay value, to be used for future packets
+- Tx sets new delay value in ms, to be used for future packets (default 0)
+- Ox sets new delay timeout value in ms, to be used immediately (default 2500)
-- Xx calls P1PsSerial.SetEcho(x)    sets Echo on/off
+- Xx calls P1PsSerial.SetEcho(x) to set Echo on/off
 - Gx Sets crc_gen (default 0xD9)
 - Hx Sets crc_feed (default 0x00)
 - V  Display current verbose mode